aveldanov/TheGameApp/README.md

 ### Technologies/technique used

 -    `random.org` API to generate random numbers
--    Use of graphic tools to great visuals - Canva and Appicon
+-    Use of graphic tools to build visuals - Canva and Appicon
 -    Delegate Pattern to transfer data between classes
--    Depenency Injectction to streamline testing
+-    Depenency Injectction to streamline UI testing
--    External library to animate the textflow
+-    External library to animate the label textflow
 -    Combined `tableView` views
 -    MVVM model
 -    Separated business logic from views
--    UserDefaults
+-    Data Persistance - UserDefaults

 ### How to clone and run the app